Brooks, Morant lead late surge as Grizzlies beat T’wolves

-Granted its early – approaching the midway point of the season – but most observers never expected Memphis, one of the league’s youngest teams, to be in this position.
-But the win over Minnesota was the Grizzlies third straight and 10th in the last 16.

-”We’re going to take it one game at a time,” said forward Jae Crowder, who had 14 points and eight rebounds. ”A young team, I don’t want to get them too excited.
-Obviously, we are right where we need to be to gain ground in the playoffs.”

 Jaren Jackson Jr finished with 21 points, including a trio of 3-pointers in fourth after entering the period 1 for 7 over the first three quarters.
-He also recorded three blocks.

-Jackson, Morant and Brooks were the fourth-quarter catalysts as Memphis escaped an 8-point deficit in the final 7-plus minutes.
-Jackson had 11 down the stretch, while Brooks and Morant scored 10.
-The three were a combined 13 of 20 as Memphis overtook Minnesota outscoring the Wolves 37-28 in the fourth.

-”Obviously, a great comeback win for us,” Memphis coach Taylor Jenkins said, later adding: ”We’re just continuing to remind them of what we’ve built in the last month or so.
-It’s a credit to them.”

-Memphis was able to grab five offensive rebounds in the final frame, leading to nine second-chance Grizzlies points.
-On two occasions as Memphis erased the lead, Morant and De’Anthony Melton tipped in their own misses.

-”We’ve just got to do a better job of getting rebounds,” Saunders said acknowledging the fourth-quarter offensive rebounds were a problem.
+Jae Crowder finished with 14 points and eight rebounds as Memphis won its third straight.

-The teams were still tied at the midway point of the fourth.
-At that point, Memphis built a six-point buffer behind baskets from Morant and a layup from Melton.
+Neither team could build a sufficient advantage in the early stages of the fourth despite both having respectable rallies.
+They were still tied at the midway point of the period.

+At that point, Memphis built a six-point buffer behind baskets from Morant and a layup from De’Anthony Melton.

-Covington’s 3-point play with 1:06 left pulled the Timberwolves within 113-112, but Minnesota could never catch Memphis the rest of the way, leaving the Grizzlies on the edge of the playoff conversation.
+Covington’s 3-point play with 1:06 left pulled the Timberwolves within 113-112, but Minnesota could never catch Memphis the rest of the way.

-”Our team was counted out,” Crowder said, ”and we’re surprising people with wins here late.
-I just feel like once you take it one game at a time, you block out all the noise, you block out where you’re at in the standings, you find yourself not looking as much and focusing on that one game.”
+Minnesota’s defense seemed to knock Memphis out of its offensive flow in the first half, the Timberwolves building their lead to 14 in the second quarter.
+The Grizzlies shot 43% in the half, but struggled primarily from 3-point range, converting only 4 of 18 from outside the arc.

+While the Timberwolves’ shooting wasn’t much better – 47% overall and 6 of 21 from 3 – that was enough for Minnesota to hold a 56-51 lead at halftime.

 TIP-INS

 Timberwolves: C. Karl-Anthony Towns missed his 11th straight game with left knee soreness.
-Asked if Towns was close, Saunders said: ”That would be the hope.
-He’s progressing.” … After a horrendous 11-game losing streak in December, the `Wolves had won four of their last six before Tuesday’s loss. .Culver’s previous career-high was 21 against Brooklyn on Dec.
-30.
+Asked if Towns was close, coach Ryan Saunders said: ”That would be the hope.
+He’s progressing.” … After a horrendous 11-game losing streak in December, the `Wolves had won four of their last six before Tuesday’s loss.

-Grizzlies: Are now 10-0 when Brooks scores at least 20 points. … Memphis trailed by 14 in the first half, marking the Grizzlies biggest rally in a victory this season.
-It was their third double-digit comeback win. … Morant’ 10 fourth-quarter points, marked the eighth time this season he’s scored at least 10 in the final frame.
+Grizzlies: Had 22 assists, snapping their string of four straight games with at least 30 assists … Are now 10-0 when Brooks scores at least 20 points. … Memphis trailed by 14 in the first half, marking the Grizzlies biggest rally in a victory this season. … Morant had 10 points in the fourth quarter, the eighth time this season, he’s scored at least 10 in the final frame.

 UP NEXT